almashok1/DynamicTheme/README.md

-## Example of a theme changing without any recreating of activity
+## Example of a theme changing without any recreating of a activity
 <image width="25%" src="gif/dynamic_theme.gif"/>